arduxio/qmk-artsey/DEVELOPMENT.md

 If your qmk_firmware repository is NOT located under ~/qmk_firmware, you may encounter qmk build issue.
 In such case, try moving the repository or adding a symlink, then retry compiling.

+Your qmk_firmware repository should ALSO be on the 0.18.5 branch of QMK.
+Newer updates will cause errors when compiling.

 ``` sh
 ln -s your_path_to_repos/qmk_firmware ~/qmk_firmware
 ```